HEART: Achieving Timely Multi-Model Training for Vehicle-Edge-Cloud-Integrated Hierarchical Federated Learning

 Subsequently, the processes taken place in VEC-HFL can be divided into \textit{local iterations} (i.e., local ML training using stochastic gradient descent), \textit{edge iterations} (i.e., model transfer from the vehicles to the ESs followed by model aggregation), and \textit{global iterations} (i.e., model transfer from a subset of ESs to the CS followed by model aggregations), where we use notation $h$, $k$ and $g$ to index them, respectively.
-Besides, for different task (e.g., task $j$), we also set corresponding maximum number of local iteration and edge iterations to be $H^{\left \langle j \right \rangle}$ and $K^{\left \langle j \right \rangle}$, which implies $h\in \{1,\cdots, H^{\left \langle j \right \rangle}\}$ and $k\in \{1,\cdots, K^{\left \langle j \right \rangle}\}$.
+Besides, for different tasks (e.g., task $j$), we also set corresponding maximum number of local iteration and edge iterations to be $H^{\left \langle j \right \rangle}$ and $K^{\left \langle j \right \rangle}$, which implies $h\in \{1,\cdots, H^{\left \langle j \right \rangle}\}$ and $k\in \{1,\cdots, K^{\left \langle j \right \rangle}\}$ (the configuration of $H^{\left \langle j \right \rangle}$ and $K^{\left \langle j \right \rangle}$ follow the foundational concepts of \cite{optimes} and is specifically optimized to align with the VEC-HFL scenario proposed in this paper).
 We assume that the training of each task $j$ starts with broadcasting a unified global model $\varpi_{[0]}^{\left \langle j \right \rangle}$ across all the ESs and vehicles and further assume that each task $j$ continues its global iterations until its global model satisfies its convergence condition.
 Consequently, the maximum number of global iterations $g$ is not predetermined.
 Next, we provide a mathematical formalization of the VEC-HFL architecture.

 For each task $j$, we model the dataset of the $n^{\textrm{th}}$ vehicle within the coverage of ES $m$ as $\mathcal{D}_{m,n}^{\left \langle j \right \rangle}=\{(x_i,y_i):1\leq i\leq|\mathcal{D}_{m,n}^{\left \langle j \right \rangle}|\}$, where $x_{i}$ and $y_{i}$ describe the feature vector and the label of the $i^{\text{th}}$ data point and $|\mathcal{D}_{m,n}^{\left \langle j \right \rangle}|$ represents the size of the dataset.
 Accordingly, the loss function of task $j$ at this vehicle is given by